Welcome to Northgate Village Surgery

 As our Surgery is a teaching practice we occasionally have medical students and junior doctors working with us to further their education.
 To find out more about the type of training we provide, click here.

-In addition to everything you need to know about the practice you will also find a wealth of health-related information in the menu on the right hand side and the drop down menu above.
+In addition to everything you need to know about the practice you will also find a wealth of health-related information in the drop down menu above and on through the 'Further Information' links at the bottom of the page.
 Please have a look around and do send us some feedback if you like.

 All appointments at the Practice can now only be booked after speaking with a Doctor or Nurse.

 If the Doctor or Nurse feels you need to be seen, they will arrange for you to come in.

 All routine consultations have either been cancelled or changed to telephone consultations.
 If you require an appointment you will need to speak with a Doctor or Nurse first.

 Wherever possible, please complete an online consultation instead of telephoning by clicking HERE.

 Access to the Fountains Health Building - Covid-19

 From Monday 30 March the doors will be closed to the Fountains Health building.
 This is to reduce the spread of Covid-19 through people coming in who don't absolutely have to.